 The good news is that there are steps you can take to reduce late payments—the first of which is to understand why your customers are slow to pay.
 By doing this, you can determine what needs to be improved in your internal processes so you can get paid on time and enjoy more positive cash flow.

-Here are some of the most common reasons clients pay invoices late and what you can do about them:
+Here are some of the most common reasons clients pay invoices late and what you can do when payments are overdue:

 1. They have a genuine dispute.